find your perfect postgrad program

 Facilities:

 Edinburgh is well known for being a wonderful city to live in – filled with culture, museums, theatres and concert venues.
 It hosts the yearly Fringe Festival, a month a year where the whole city succumbs to the theatre buzz.
 With gorgeous old-worldly pubs and modern nightclubs, dozens of coffee shops and bookshops, there’s something to distract you at all hours.
-You’ll find the city a delight – as evidenced by its residents who registered 92% satisfaction, the highest of any city surveyed in a 2006 MORI poll.
-Plus, with good transport links it’s easily accessible, so your friends can easily visit you.
+You’ll find the city a delight – as evidenced by its residents who regular register over 90% satisfaction in opinion polls.
+Plus, with good transport links including an international airport and Edinburgh Waverley Station, it’s easily accessible, so your friends and family can easily visit you.

 University of Edinburgh